Everything you need to know about getting an IUD

 Sure, birth control pills are the go-to form of contraception.
 But women are turning to intrauterine devices (IUDs) more and more.
 And they’re doing it for good reasons.
 It’s easy to accidentally miss a pill and risk unwanted pregnancy.
 An IUD keeps you from getting pregnant for several years.
 Once an IUD is in, you can forget it.

 A small plastic IUD releases either copper or a form of progestin.
-This thickens mucus in your cervix.
+This thickens the mucus in your cervix.
 Sperm can’t make it through the medium to an egg.
-It also
+It also hinders an egg’s ability to stick to your uterus’s lining.

 Though the pill and IUDs both prevent unwanted pregnancies, there are several differences between them:

 When the pill is used with perfect regularity, it prevents conception 99% of the time.
 However, perfect regularity is seldom seen.
-As women commonly use the pill, it’s effective drops to 92%.
+As women commonly use the pill, its effectiveness drops to 92%.

 Because the pill is hormonal, it carries serious side effects, including: